pingswept/me30-website/content/notes/KB2040-programming.md

 For distance sensor reading, check out [this page](https://learn.adafruit.com/ultrasonic-sonar-distance-sensors/python-circuitpython) to see what libraries you need.

+## Stepper Motors

 For stepper motor control, you'll need the **adafruit_motor library** (and two H-bridges).
-You can find helpful wiring diagrams [here](https://lastminuteengineers.com/stepper-motor-l298n-arduino-tutorial/).
+See note in the Sensors section about downloading libraries.
+You can find helpful stepper motor wiring diagrams [here](https://lastminuteengineers.com/stepper-motor-l298n-arduino-tutorial/).

 {{< expand "Click to see some stepper motor code" "..." >}}
 <pre class="code">
 # SPDX-FileCopyrightText: 2021 ladyada for Adafruit Industries
 # SPDX-License-Identifier: MIT

-# Use this example for digital pin control of an H-bridge driver
+# Use this example for digital pin control of a motor driver with two H-bridges
 # like a DRV8833, TB6612 or L298N.

 import time